Birmingham and Solihull Integrated Care System

 - Universal health services are available in the local area for everyone and they do not require a referral.

 - Targeted and specialist health services are available only for specific needs.

 - These services often have an eligibility criterion and require a referral that is usually made by GPs, health professionals or another agency.

 The wide range of health services for children and young people in Birmingham are provided by a number of NHS Trusts and some third sector organisations.

 You can find more information about the health services available for children and young people with Special Educational Needs and Disabilities here.

-A Designated Medical Officer and a team of Designated Clinical Officers for SEND are funded by NHS Birmingham and Solihull CCG to work across health providers, commissioners and Birmingham City Council in order to implement the NHS requirements of the SEND Code of Practice (under the Children’s and Families Act 2014).
+Designated Medical Officers and a team of Designated Clinical Officers for SEND are funded by NHS Birmingham and Solihull to support all health partners and link with Birmingham City Council in order to implement the NHS requirements of the SEND Code of Practice (under the Children’s and Families Act 2014).
 These officers act on behalf of the Integrated Commissioning Board and have a key role as clinical leads in ensuring that there is understanding of and adherence to legal SEND processes with local health providers of services as well as support improvements in SEND transformation from a health point of view.

 Some families live on the border between Solihull and Birmingham and can experience difficulties accessing health services because they can be slightly different depending on the area.
 The CCG has worked with parent-carers and health partners across Birmingham and Solihull to develop principles to apply in these situations as a move towards a more borderless system.